Thrust Joint Manipulation Part 2

 - Discuss the efficacy of TJM in the treatment of lumbar radiculopathy using two peer-reviewed sources.

-- Discuss the efficacy of spinal manipulation in the treatment of rib dysfunction using two peer-reviewed sources.
+- Discuss the efficacy of spinal manipulation in the treatment of rib dysfunction and costochondritis using two peer-reviewed sources.

-- Discuss the efficacy of TJM in the treatment of sacroiliac dysfunction using two peer-reviewed sources.
+- Discuss the efficacy of TJM in the treatment of sacroiliac dysfunction and coccydynia using two peer-reviewed sources.

 7:45 am Sign-in